Skip to main content

 Open letter to NZ Rugby vs INEOS sponsorship

-NZ Rugby response
+NZ Rugby responds

 “It is ironic that NZR have walked out looking pretty clean, regarding a deal they were initially criticised for, given the sort of environmentally unfriendly business INEOS are in."